 When used in a close coupled/low level WC suite, to form part of a Type AUK1 air gap arrangement, the distance between the invert of the overflow and the spillover level of the WC pan must be no less than 300 mm.

 Where this valve is to be retrofitted in a WC cistern, installers should seek confirmation from the WC suite manufacturer that it is compatible and the arrangement satisfies all applicable WC performance requirements.

 Approved for use in WC flushing cisterns only

 When installed, the outlet of the weir overflow from the air gap arrangement must not be restricted.

 Where owners or occupiers propose to use equipment for dosing of chemicals, such as chlorine dioxide, to maintain water supply quality in premises (e.g. to protect against the growth of Legionella bacteria), dosed water must remain wholesome if used for domestic purposes.
 In accordance with

 Submerged inlets to baths or washbasins in any house or domestic situation are considered to be examples of a fluid category 3 risk based on DEFRA guidance.
 Submerged inlets to baths or washbasins in anything other than a house or domestic situation and sinks in any location are considered to be

-Installation of this product may not be accepted by your water supplier as it incorporates an operational discharge.
-Consult your water supplier prior to installing.
+This product may not comply with the requirements of Regulation 4(1)(b) as it incorporates an operational discharge.
+Installation of this product may not be accepted by your water supplier, therefore consult your water supplier prior to installing.